How do I raise chickens?

 Q. What kind of treats are best?

 A. A poultry nutritionist might tell you to stick with the formulated complete feed.
 But who can resist feeding treats?
-But take care to avoid loading them with starch- especially the higher performance breeds such as Sex Links, Australorps and Leghorns, because laying all those eggs for months on end is very taxing.
+We carry a high quality dried, bagged mealworm that makes an excellent training treat.
+We urge you to avoid loading them with empty starch/junk food, such as corn or scratch feed- especially with the high-performance breeds such as Sex Links and White Leghorns; laying all those eggs for months on end is very taxing and requires the highest quality nutrition.
 Would you expect long life out of your Maserati if you put 87 in the fuel tank?
+Of course not.
 So put premium into the higher performing breeds and get a longer and more productive life from them.
 That said, chickens need animal protein and they love your kitchen scraps.

 Q. Can my flock be a mix of different species of poultry?